What to think about before agreeing to give an early inheritance

 By Steve Smethurst

-Almost half of the respondents (46%) to a recent Aviva survey said that the only way they'll ever own property is through inheritance.
-We know that parents and grandparents often want to help their children and grandchildren get on the property ladder, but don’t know how to do it.
+Parents and grandparents often want to help their children and grandchildren get on the property ladder, but don't know how to do it.
+Should they simply give them money or property gifts?
+The possibilities are endless.

-One of the big factors in this scenario is inheritance tax (IHT), the 40% tax on the estate – property, money and possessions – paid when someone dies.
+One of the big factors in this scenario is inheritance tax (IHT), the 40% tax on the estate that's paid when someone dies - that includes things like property and gifted money from parents.
 It applies to the assets of an estate above £325,000 (£650,000 for married couples or civil partners).

 Once derided as the ‘death tax’, it’s now the scourge of the ‘accidentally rich’ – families whose property values have rocketed over their lifetimes, and who don’t want to see a big chunk disappear in tax.

 The seven-year rule

 If you make ‘early inheritance’ gifts seven or more years before your death (‘the seven-year rule’), the giftee won't have to pay IHT.
 The people you give gifts to will be only be charged IHT if you give away more than £325,000 in the seven years before your death, although only the balance over £325,000 will be taxed retrospectively.